CoffeCold/CoreApiWithBackgroundThread/README.md

 ```
 - background task processing system : Asked is to start a task (configured) in a background pool and return the controller call
-Made some preparations but could not get it to work, finally it
+Made some preparations but could not get it to work.
+The idea is that task are started in a queue and that after start it returns
 - Unit test : some unit test were added but they were of the controllers of the template
 ```
 ###Architecture